bamos/cv/README.md

 using [blog-info.py][blog-info.py] and [github-info.py][github-info.py].

 # Building and running
+This requires a Python 3 installation, and the hashbang of `generate.py` assumes an executable named `python3` is available on the path.
-The dependencies are included in `requirements.txt` and can be installed using `pip` with `pip3 install -r requirements.txt`.
+Dependencies are included in `requirements.txt` and can be installed using `pip` with `pip3 install -r requirements.txt`.
 On Mac or Linux, `make` will call [generate.py][generate.py] and build the LaTeX documents with `latexmk` and `biber`.